In this tutorial, we are going to learn about the Deque interface and how to use it. We will also explore its methods.

 Classes that implement Deque

 Java’s Deque interface is an interface, not a class.
 It only provides method declarations, so you can’t actually instantiate it.
-To create an instance of the Deque interface, you need to provide concrete implementations for its methods.
+To create an instance of the Deque interface, you must provide concrete implementations for its methods.
 The classes that implement the Deque interface are:

 - ArrayDeque